arunprsh/no-code-low-code/hcls/language/medical-transcripts-classification/README.md

 * **Step by step instructions:**
     * Start by executing the *explore-data.ipynb* notebook in this repo to take a look at the data and specialities to be predicted.
 Running the notebook also uploads the data self contained in this repository to S3 for training later.
     * From the left icon pane, navigate to the Jumpstart icon and hit **Browse Jumpstart** as shown in the image below.
+As you can see, there are over 100+ language models pre-trained for various downstream tasks available within Jumpstart.
+Click view all models.
         <p align="center"><img width="950" height="700" src="./img/text-models.png"></p>

-    * As you can see, there are over 100+ language models pre-trained for various downstream tasks available within Jumpstart.
+    * In the search box, you can type "text classification" to filter all the models that are trained specifically for text classification.
+For our use case of classifying medical transcripts to specialities, let us fine-tune a BERT model pre-trained on MEDLINE/PubMed data.
+Type "pubmed" to get to the model quickly.
         <p align="center"><img width="950" height="700" src="./img/pubmed.png"></p>

-    * foo bar
+    * Once we click on the appropiate model we want to use for our use case, you can see 2 options - i) you can use the pre-trained model as it is to do the classification or ii) fine-tune the pre-trained model to learn the custom knowledge from our dataset.
         <p align="center"><img width="950" height="700" src="./img/fine-tune-1.png"></p>

-    * foo bar
+    * Choose **Fine-tune Model** and enter basic information like s3 input path, model name and choose the instance type to be used for training.
+It is recommended to use a 'P' type instance with GPUs for training.
+For hyperparameters, we can use the defaults.
         <p align="center"><img width="950" height="700" src="./img/fine-tune-2.png"></p>
+    * Once the fine-tuning is complete, you can deploy the model for real-time inference.
+    * The example notebook *make-prediction.ipynb* contained in this repo demonstrates how to invoke the deployed endpoint for classification (inference).